zmb3/teleport/rfd/xxxx-automatic-azure-server-discovery.md

 ## Why

 RFD 57 replaced the process of manually installing Teleport on EC2 servers, which could be slow for large numbers of instances.
-This RFD replaces the process on Azure as well.
+This RFD adds discovery on Azure instances.
+The installation of Teleport on these servers is left to a future RFD.

+## Details

-## Discovery
+### Discovery

 Azure discovery will be handled by the new [discovery service](https://github.com/gravitational/teleport/blob/master/rfd/0057-automatic-aws-server-discovery.md#discovery) described in RFD 57.